 Table of Contents

-An archer cannot just pick up a random bow and expect to do well.
+- Pick the Right Bow: An archer cannot just pick up a random bow and expect to do well.
 Archery bows require customization and adjustments by the archer.
-The archer must adjust the draw length and weight to fit their body!
+The archer must adjust the draw length and weight to fit their body.

-Similar to what you learned earlier, archers cannot add anything to their equipment that other archers do not utilize.
-Every archer must be on the same starting level!
+- Archers cannot add anything to their equipment that other archers do not utilize.
+Every archer must be on the same starting level.

-Archers have to stand a specified distance away from the target.
+- Archers have to stand a specified distance away from the target.
 At the Olympic Games, that is 70 meters away.
-Typically, archers stand about 18-25 meters away from their targets during indoor matches.
-For outdoor events, they stand anywhere from 30-90 meters away.
+Typically, archers stand about 18 to 25 meters away from their targets during indoor matches.
+For outdoor events, they stand anywhere from 30 to 90 meters away.

 - If an archer misfires and the arrow falls within their reach, they can shoot that arrow again.